Mandatory renewable energy target: Australia

 In 2001, the federal government introduced a Mandatory Renewable Energy Target (MRET) of 9,500 GWh of new generation, with the scheme running until at least 2020.
 This represents an increase of new renewable electricity generation of about 4% of Australia's total electricity generation and a doubling of renewable generation from 1997 levels.
-Australia's renewable energy target does not cover heating or transport energy like Europe's or China's, Australia's target is therefore equivalent of approximately 5% of all energy from renewable sources.
+Australia's renewable energy target did not cover heating or transport energy like Europe's or China's, Australia's target was therefore equivalent of approximately 5% of all energy from renewable sources.

 An Expanded Renewable Energy Target was passed on 20 August 2009, to ensure that renewable energy obtains a 20% share of electricity supply in Australia by 2020.
 To ensure this, the Labor government committed that the MRET will increase from 9,500 gigawatt-hours to 45,000 gigawatt-hours by 2020.
 The scheme was to continue until 2030.
 After 2020, the proposed Emissions Trading Scheme and improved efficiencies from innovation and manufacture was expected to allow the MRET to be phased out by 2030.
 The target was criticised as unambitious and ineffective in reducing Australia's fossil fuel dependency, as it only applied to generated electricity, but not to the 77% of energy production exported, nor to energy sources which are not used for electricity generation, such as the oil used in transportation.
 Thus 20% renewable energy in electricity generation would represent less than 2% of total energy production in Australia.

 In 2011 the 'expanded MRET' was split into two schemes: a Large-scale Renewable Energy Target (LRET) of 41,000 GWh for utility-scale renewable generators, and an uncapped Small-scale Renewable Energy Scheme for small household and commercial-scale generators.
-Following the 2014 Warburton Review initiated by the Abbott Government, and subsequent negotiations with the Labor Opposition, in June 2015 the LRET target was reduced to 33,000 GWh.
+Following the 2014 Warburton Review initiated by the Abbott government, and subsequent negotiations with the Labor Opposition, in June 2015 the LRET target was reduced to 33,000 GWh.

+As of October 2025 the 33,000 GWh annual target remains in place.
+Based on this annual target there has been a goal set to achieve 82% renewable energy generation by 2030, however, the government has no official law mandating this.

+Individual Australian states and territories have also set their own targets, such as Victoria with a 95% by 2035 target, and the ACT of 100% renewables by 2020 (achieved in 2019).
+In October 2025, Queensland's Liberal National Government repealed the former Labor government's target of 80% renewables by 2035.
+Similar changes occurred in the Northern Territory where in March 2025 the Country Liberal Party scrapped a target of 50% renewables by 2030 set by the previous Labor government in 2016, despite having supported this target whilst being in opposition.